Baños de Coamo: History of the "Baños"

 When the United States invaded Puerto Rico as a result of the Spanish–American War, the town of Coamo was involved in what is known as the Battle of Coamo during the Puerto Rico Campaign.
 Lieutenant Colonel Rafael Martinez-Illesas of the Spanish Army with 248 Spanish and Puerto Rican troops under his command held the Baños de Coamo.
 General James H. Wilson ordered the 3rd and 4th Regular Pennsylvania Artillery to provide artillery support for the frontal assault on the Baños, while Troop C covered the right side against flanking.
 The troops under Lt.
 Col. Martínez had already traveled eastward towards the town of Aibonito and only a handful of soldiers remained behind to delay the American advance.
 Troop C galloped at top speed north from the Baños de Coamo, after finding the resort abandoned by the Spanish.
 The damages caused by the artillery bombardment during the war are still visible today.

 In 1879, Braulio Dueño Colon, a Puerto Rican musician and composer, composed the music for the Zarzuela (a Spanish lyric-dramatic genre that alternates between spoken and sung scenes, the latter incorporating operatic and popular song, as well as dance) "Los Baños de Coamo" which was originally written by Genaro de Arazamendi.

 By the end 19th century and beginning of the 20th century, the springs gained international recognition.
 The resort that operated between 1847 and 1958 and which still had the hotel built by Usera Soriano in 1857, welcomed many notable visitors including Franklin D. Roosevelt, Frank Lloyd Wright, Alexander Graham Bell, and Thomas Edison.
 The Baños de Coamo resort closed its doors in 1959 and was in ruins and abandonment for many years.

 In contemporary times, the springs continue to be marketed as a great place to visit.

+Baños de Coamo was damaged by Hurricane Maria.
+Funds for repair were received by FEMA.
+Reconstruction of the hotel located there began in 2023 but stopped in 2024.
+In 2025, the community was requesting action on the tourist site.